 During the 2010-2014 study period for Question 19-2/1, the rapporteur group within Study Group 1 studied the implementation of IP telecommunication services in developing countries.
 A study report was drafted containing relevant information and data that will be of use to Member States, and particularly the developing countries.

-However, 2012 saw the emergence of the issue of the global implementation of IPv6.
-The introduction of this new technology, which will be achieved in stages, concerns all countries.
-Studies are therefore proposed on migration of IPv4 to IPv6 and its consequences.
+Global implementation of IPv6 remains a challenge for all countries and which will be achieved in stages.
+Studies are therefore proposed on transitioning from IPv4 to IPv6 and its impacts.

-IPv6 standards are developed by the Internet Engineering Task Force (IETF), and for wireless networks by ITU and 3GPP (3rd Generation Partnership Project).
+The Internet Engineering Task Force (IETF) develops Internet Protocols including IPv4 and IPv6.

 Many countries and international organizations are interested in this question.
 WTSA-08 adopted Resolution 64, on IP address allocation and facilitating the transition to and deployment of IPv6, which was revised by WTSA-12.
 The ITU Council at its 2012 session, in Decision 572, decided that WTPF-13 (World Telecommunication/ICT Policy Forum 2013) would address the issue of IP-based networks.
 The forum was held from 14 to 16 May 2013 in Geneva (the previous WTPF had been held from 21 to 24 April 2009 in Portugal, and had discussed convergence, Internet and the ITRs).
 WTPF is organized by ITU and aims to encourage discussion and seek consensus among the different stakeholders in the form of “opinions” reflecting a common vision which serves to guide policy in the ICT sector as well as regulatory and standardization activities throughout the world.
 WTPF-13 issued six opinions (Document WTPF-13/16), as follows: